David-Durst/JOB/README.md

 #### React Reading
 1. [React Official Documentation](https://facebook.github.io/react/docs/why-react.html) - Read through the guides from "Why React?" until (but not including) "Add-Ons".
 I would skip the tutorial as it does poor state management.
+1. [React components must be capitalized.](http://stackoverflow.com/questions/33259112/why-do-components-in-react-need-to-be-capitalized) This gotcha frustrated me for a bit.

 ### State Management
 Redux is the dominant player for managing state in React web applications.
 Readers may have encountered other approaches for managing state, such as Flux or Reflux.
 However, Redux has won the battle for React state management.